-In 2013, I quit my full-time job to work for myself and it was one of the best things that I ever did.
+Over 7 years ago, I quit my full-time job to work for myself and it was one of the best things that I ever did.
 Having a blog that was making money was a key component to letting me quit my day job.

 3 Simple Steps to Starting a Blog

-1. Determine a Brand for Your Blog
+1. Determine Your Blog Purpose

 So, when you’re deciding on what you want your blog to be about, be sure to pick a subject or brand that fills a need and doesn’t have too wide a focus.

 If you need help choosing a specific topic, I suggest this simple exercise.